Four Kids and It

 Four Kids and It is a 2020 British fantasy film directed by Andy De Emmony and written by Simon Lewis and Mark Oswin.
 It is based on the 2012 novel Four Children and It by Jacqueline Wilson, which is based on E. Nesbit's 1902 novel Five Children and It.

-The film stars Paula Patton, Russell Brand, Michael Caine, and Matthew Goode.
+The film stars Paula Patton, Matthew Goode, Russell Brand and Michael Caine.

 Plot

-The film is set at a beach in Cornwall where siblings (Ros and Robbie) spend a holiday with their father (David), his girlfriend (Alice), and her daughters (Samantha and Maudie).
+The film is set at a beach in Cornwall where siblings Ros and Robbie spend a holiday with their father David, his girlfriend Alice, and her daughters Samantha and Maudie from America.
 The children dislike each other at first but begin to get along once they discover a mysterious magical creature, Psammead or Sand Fairy, on the beach.
 Psammead can grant one wish a day, but the wish ends at sunset.

 Using a wish with Psammead, the children travel back 100 years.
 There they meet the aristocratic Tristan Trent who holds Ros at gunpoint and demands to know about the Sand Fairy.
 However, Samantha, Robbie, and Maudie ask Psammead for superpowers and rescue Ros.

 Next, the children travel to the past to learn how to make a wish permanent, but are unsuccessful.
 The children return to the present, where Tristan Trent III wants to use the Sand Fairy for dastardly deeds.
 Tristan finds the Sand Fairy's location by putting a tracking device under Ros's shoe.
 The children take Psammead with them and trap Tristan on the beach.

-Afterward, the children realize they like each other.
+Afterwards, the children realize they like each other.
 They take Psammead to their house, hiding him from their parents in the bathroom.